wavebeem/wavebeem.com/src/blog/2021-12-29-why-i-dont-like-usestate.md

 ## Prologue

-I've been using React hooks since their public release roughly 3 years ago.
-I was incredibly excited for them.
-I still think hooks are great, but `useState` in particular is hard to get right.
+I've been using React hooks since their public release roughly 3 years ago, and I was incredibly excited for them.
+I still think hooks are great, but `useState` in particular is hard to use correctly.

 I will cover the issues I see repeatedly, why they're so confusing, and some possible remedies.